How to Groom a Red Wheaten Soft-Coated Terrier? (2025)

 5. Can Red Wheaten Soft-Coated Terriers live with other pets?

-Yes, with proper socialization, they get along well with other dogs and pets, but they may chase smaller animals due to their terrier instincts.
+Yes, but they need to be properly socialized and tend to do well with other dogs and pets, but they would tend to chase smaller animals due to their terrier nature.

 Conclusion